Caregiver support and resources

 Special Compensation for Assistance with Activities of Daily Living (SCAADL) was authorized by the Fiscal Year 2010 National Defense Authorization Act.
 This special monthly compensation is for servicemembers who incur a permanent catastrophic injury or illness.
 SCAADL helps offset the loss of income by a primary caregiver who provides non-medical care, support, and assistance for the servicemember.
 Read more in the WTC SCAADL fact sheet.

-Support group for wounded warrior spouses - Operation Homefront's Wounded Warrior Wives
+Support group for wounded warrior spouses - Operation Homefront's Hearts of Valor

 A community of women who are caring for warriors.
-Wounded Warrior Wives is an outreach program of Operation Homefront designed to provide caregivers of wounded, ill and injured servicemembers with resources, relationships and sources of respite.
+Hearts of Valor is an outreach program of Operation Homefront designed to provide caregivers of wounded, ill and injured servicemembers with resources, relationships and sources of respite.

 USO Caregiver Conferences

 These events provide husbands, wives, parents and other caregivers supporting wounded warriors practical advice and needed information about available resources.
 Sessions address such topics as post-traumatic stress, traumatic brain injury, caregiver boundaries and intimacy, compassion fatigue, parenting, financial security and suicide prevention.

 VA knows your focus as a family caregiver is taking care of the veteran you love.
 It can be an incredibly demanding job, and we want you to know you don't have to do it alone.
 Learn more about the support and services VA offers family caregivers.
 Includes: Caregiver Stories, Caregiver Toolbox, Caregiver Support Line, Local Caregiver Support Coordinator, and more.